SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 #### Status

 1. Blue = The entry would always be present in the prompt.
-2. Green = The entry will be trigerred only on the presence of the keyword.
+2. Green = The entry will be triggered only in the presence of the keyword.
 3. Red Cross = Entry is disabled.

 #### Optional Filter

-Comma separated list of additional key words in conjunction with the primary key.
+Comma-separated list of additional keywords in conjunction with the primary key.
 If no arguments are provided, this flag is ignored.
 Supports logic for AND ANY, NOT ANY, or NOT ALL

 1. AND ANY = Activates the entry only if the primary key and Any one of the optional filter keys are in scanned context.
 2. NOT ANY = Activates the entry only if the primary key and None of the optional filter keys are in scanned context.
-1. NOT ALL = Prevents activation of the entry despite primary key trigger, if all of the optional filters are in scanned context.
+3. NOT ALL = Prevents activation of the entry despite primary key trigger, if all of the optional filters are in scanned context.

 #### Probability